Renumelb/Homework02/README.md

 Key factors that have influenced Digit's target customer base are:
 - Today's technological advances that have led to the growth of 'frictionless spending' i.e. making spending too easy and seamless.
 Digit uses technology to offer "Frictionless savings".
-- The generational change in customer profile (aka millenials) majorly impacting adoption of technological solutions.
+- The generational change in customer profile (aka millennials) majorly impacting adoption of technological solutions.
 - The significant impact of Covid 19 on our "way" of life.

 Based on the above, the current target customers of Digit are: